silentorb/imp-kotlin/README.md

 Imp's primary goal is to bridge the gap between art and engineering, particularly for digital content creation such as graphics, sound, and music.

-Traditional digital art tools lack the simple power of programming languages, particularly when it comes to  abstraction.
+Traditional digital art tools lack the simple power of programming languages, particularly when it comes to  abstraction and organization.
 This results in the following challenges:

 * Limited support for abstracting patterns and re-using them across projects
-* Significant redundancy within large projects
+* Redundant data
-* Destructive workflows that require manually recreating assets for any major changes
+* Destructive workflows that require manually recreating assets for major changes
-* Heavy reliance on resolution-dependent sources
+* Reliance on resolution-dependent sources

 The alternative is to define art in code, which out-of-the-box has several problems of its own: